motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

 To replace stale and clunky intranets of today, Orbit will need to crawl a lot of your sensitive information.
 But that creates a tension: _no one wants any one company to handle 100% of their data_.
 It's a misaligned incentive we ran into early in user research.
-Even close friends at a relatively fast-and-loose startups we're hesitant to install a trial!
+Even close friends at relatively fast-and-loose startups were hesitant to install it!

 We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team rather than focus on an already-difficult-enough product.